nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2016-12.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/279982238&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

+### Movies and TV Shows

+- [The Man in the High Castle](http://www.imdb.com/title/tt1740299/) -- I binged through Season 1 of this gripping alternative history series, which imagines what the world might have looked like had the Allies lost WWII.
+Highly recommended for history buffs.

 ### Travel

 - Tokyo, Japan -- I finally took some vacation days and traveled to a new country for the year.